Richard J. Kaufman

 Richard J. Kaufman (born May 16, 1958) is an author, publisher, illustrator, and editor of books and magazines in the field of magic and amateur magicians of noted skill.

 Early life and education

 Richard Kaufman was born in 1958 at French Hospital in New York City.
-He became interested in magic at age 5 after his uncle, Allan Soffin, sent him some novelties from the S.S.
+He became interested in magic at age 5 after his uncle, Alan Soffin, sent him some novelties from the S.S.
 Adams Company.
 His father, Lewis C. Kaufman, encouraged his interest by purchasing tricks at a magic shop, learning them, and teaching them to his son.